zarr-developers/geozarr-spec/geozarr-spec.md

 * Multiscale group name is the zoom level (e.g. '0').
 * Multiscale group contains all DataArrays generated for this specific zoom level.
-* Zoom level strategy is based on the [OGC Two Dimensional Tile Matrix Set](https://docs.ogc.org/is/17-083r2/17-083r2.html).
+* Zoom level strategy is based on the [OGC Two Dimensional Tile Matrix Set](https://docs.ogc.org/is/17-083r4/17-083r4.html) version 2.
 * Multiscale chunking is RECOMMENDED to be 256 pixels or 512 pixels for the latitude and longitude dimensions.

 ### Multiscales Metadata